Eega: Legacy

 Eegas success gave Sudeepa national recognition and acclaim from fellow actors, including Rajinikanth and Nagarjuna.

 Sudeepa received national recognition for his performance in Eega; Rajinikanth told him, "I thought I was the best villain to date.
 But you beat me to it".
-His performance was appreciated by other celebrities such as Nagarjuna, Mahesh Babu, and Ram Gopal Varma; Varma said he recognised Sudeep's potential after watching Eega, adding, "Many take his acting in that film for granted, with respect to his expressions when interacting with the fly, but as a director, I know how difficult it is to act when you are imagining the fly to be there".
+His performance was appreciated by other celebrities such as Nagarjuna, Mahesh Babu, and Ram Gopal Varma; Varma said he recognised Sudeepa's potential after watching Eega, adding, "Many take his acting in that film for granted, with respect to his expressions when interacting with the fly, but as a director, I know how difficult it is to act when you are imagining the fly to be there".
 Sudeepa's performance in Naan Ee impressed filmmaker Chimbu Deven, who cast him as the antagonist in Puli (2015).

 Speaking about the centenary of Indian cinema at the CII Media & Entertainment Summit 2012, filmmaker Shekhar Kapur said regional cinema is surpassing Hindi cinema in content and story, and cited Eega as an example.
 Kapur said he was impressed with its story and use of technology, and called it "no less than a Hollywood superhero film".
 Shah Rukh Khan called Eega an "awesomely original" film and a "must watch" with children.
 Lavanya Tripathi cited Nani's performance in Eega as one of the reasons she worked with him in Bhale Bhale Magadivoy (2015).